JorenBassleer/NearbyObjects/ThingsToDo.md

 # To Do

 ## HTML
-- Clicking an astroid/planet displays information about it
+- Clicking an planet displays information about it
-- A list of all astroids (filter for potential hazardous/?)
+- filter for potential hazardous?
-- Click on list sets camera focus to that asteroid
 - Fetch IP and show where on globe user is?
 - Transition & Zoom when astroid is clicked
 - Check of er astroids zijn die andere orbiting bodies hebben